THE FRAMEWORK

 The Foundation Beneath the Framework.

 Regulation Capacity is not a fourth posture.
-It is the substrate — the foundational condition that determines whether the three postures are accessible at all.
+It is the substrate.
+It is the foundational condition that determines whether the three postures are accessible at all.

-When the nervous system is overwhelmed, posture work becomes inaccessible — not merely difficult.
+When the nervous system is overwhelmed, posture work becomes inaccessible.
+Not merely difficult.
 A person operating outside their window of tolerance cannot practice genuine curiosity, cannot hold their perspective lightly, cannot move toward another person with intention and care.
 The capacity simply isn't available.
-This isn't a moral failure.
-It's a neurological reality.
+This is a neurological reality, not a moral failure.

 This is why restoration always begins with regulation.
 Before curiosity can be rebuilt, the nervous system has to be stable enough to tolerate not knowing.
 Before humility can return, the threat response has to be calm enough to loosen its grip.
 Before Love Well becomes possible, a person has to be regulated enough to act from values rather than fear.

-The BCSHLW™ framework treats regulation as a clinical priority that sits beneath all posture work — not a barrier to be overcome before the real work begins, but the ground the real work stands on.
+The BCSHLW™ framework treats regulation as a clinical priority that sits beneath all posture work.
+It is the ground the real work stands on.

 THE GOVERNING CONVICTION